 Penalties for Prescription Drug Crimes are Severe

-Since prescription drugs in Texas are considered controlled substances, their possession and use is governed by the Texas Controlled Substances Act.
+Since prescription drugs in Texas are considered controlled substances, their possession, and use is governed by the Texas Controlled Substances Act.
 This legislation denotes the classification of all drugs that are considered dangerous for use without a prescription.
-Many common prescription drugs that individuals in Texas are found in possession of, such oxycodone, are primarily considered Schedule I substances (otherwise known as Penalty Group 1) bringing the most severe sanctions.
+Many common prescription drugs that individuals in Texas are found in possession of, such as oxycodone, are primarily considered Schedule I substances (otherwise known as Penalty Group 1) bringing the most severe sanctions.

 According to §481.115, a person commits the offense of possession of a substance in Penalty Group 1 if: